davidtrestini/PNpedia/README.md

 * upload a missing machine-readable file
 * endorse an available machine-readable file
-* raise an issue if they have a disagreement with an available machine-readable file Suggestions are also welcome.
+* raise an issue if they have a disagreement with an available machine-readable file

+Suggestions are also welcome.

+If you have used this repository for you academic work, please acknowledge it by citing the repository.
+For this, just click on "Cite this repository" in the "About" section of the right-hand side of the page, and copy-paste the BibTeX file.